Puli: Dog Breed Profile and Information

 Diet and Nutrition

-This is because the breed is prone to some health conditions like luxating patalleas and hip dysplasia.
+The breed is prone to health conditions like luxating patella and hip dysplasia.

 Owners can use scales or measuring cups to monitor meals.
 This helps to ensure that your pets do not consume more than needed.

-Also, ensure not to keep the bowl filled with food always, as this can cause excess weight in your pet.
+Also, ensure not always to keep the bowl filled with food, as this can cause excess weight in your pet.

 Pros